DEMONEROSSO

 The airbag activation logic is very different between the Road and Racing systems.
 Firstly, the speed of movement is taken into account:

-• The Dainese D-air® Road system, integrated into jackets and vests with airbags, activates as soon as a threshold of 10 km/h is exceeded or if – even when stationary – it senses vibrations from the motorcycle.
+• The Dainese D-air® Road system, integrated into vests with airbags, activates as soon as a threshold of 10 km/h is exceeded or if – even when stationary – it senses vibrations from the motorcycle.
 That’s because D-air® Road is designed to protect even if you are rear-ended while the motorcycle is stationary.
 This system is designed to activate in different types of accidents: in frontal impacts with an angle of incidence against the object of up to 45° to the right or left; in rear-end collisions from any side; in highsiders and lowsiders (the classic steering lock on a corner) with or without rolling.

 • The Dainese D-air® Racing system, integrated into airbag suits, follows a different logic.
 It activates above a threshold of 50 km/h and takes into account the typical dynamics of falls on the track.
 Above all comes the highsider, when the bike throws the rider into the air – not the most frequent fall, but usually the most dangerous.
 It also activates in the case of a lowsider, but only if it causes rolling during the slide.
 This distinction is to avoid activation in the case of a harmless linear slide with no rolling, when it’s likely not to be necessary, and the rider may actually get back on their feet quickly and want to get riding again right away.
 For that reason, the bag deflates completely within about 30” of inflation.